gregja/wink2necessarydisorder/README.md

 https://github.com/gregja/CreativeCodingParis#le-11-d%C3%A9cembre-2017-chez-e-artsup

-I liked a lot the examples of Etienne, so I tried in that project to adapt the sketches of Etienne to the specificites of P5.js.
+I liked a lot the examples of Etienne, so I tried in that project to adapt several sketches of Etienne to P5.js.

 It was very fun and interesting to do that.
-I tried to optimize the code to have a good fluidity of animation, with a pleasant interactivity.
+I tried to optimize the code to have a good fluidity of animation, with an acceptable interactivity for the user.
 I think it's not too bad.

 Probably the most difficult job was to adapt in Javascript the simplex algorithm (written by Kurt Spencer) that Etienne used in several sketches.

+The most fun sketch was probably the one on which I added some sound with the Web Audio API.